Bounds for the sampling discretization error and their applications to the universal sampling discretization: Bounds for the error of sampling discretization and applications

-This section is devoted to the proof of Theorem \ref{KT0} and two its corollaries.
 We start with some notation and preliminary known results, that will be used further in the proofs.

-It will be more convenient to use the following quantities instead of the entropy numbers throughout this section. \begin{Definition} Let $W$ be a compact subset of some metric space with a metric $d$, and let $k\in\mathbb{N}\cup\{0\}$.
+Throughout this section it will be more convenient to use the following sparsified collection of entropy numbers instead of the whole set of entropy numbers defined in the introduction. \begin{Definition} Let $W$ be a compact subset of some metric space with a metric $d$, and let $k\in\mathbb{N}\cup\{0\}$.
 Then

-where $N_k=2^{2^k}$ for $k\ge 1$ and $N_0=1$. \end{Definition} If the metric $d$ is induced by a norm $\|\cdot\|_X$ of some linear space $X$, we will also use the notation $e_k(W,\|\cdot\|_X)$ in place of $e_k(W, d)$.
-We note that, in this case, $e_0(W, \|\cdot\|_X)=\varepsilon_0(W, X)$ and $e_k(W, \|\cdot\|_X) = \varepsilon_{2^k}(W, X)$.
+where $N_k=2^{2^k}$ for $k\ge 1$ and $N_0=1$. \end{Definition} If the metric $d$ is induced by a norm $\|\cdot\|_E$ of some linear space $E$, we will also use the notation $e_k(W,\|\cdot\|_E)$ in place of $e_k(W, d)$.
+We note that, in this case, $e_0(W, \|\cdot\|_E)=\varepsilon_0(W, E)$ and $e_k(W, \|\cdot\|_E) = \varepsilon_{2^k}(W, E)$.